 In the Company's industry, recognition of profit on long-term contracts requires the use of assumptions and estimates related to total contract revenue, total cost at completion, and the measurement of progress towards completion.
 Estimates, to the extent probable, are continually evaluated as work progresses and are revised when necessary.
 When a change in estimate is determined to have an impact on contract profit, the Company records a positive or negative adjustment to the consolidated statements of income (loss).
-For the years ended December 30, 2016 and December 29, 2017, the Company recognized net operating income increases (decreases) related to changes in estimates at completion of \$(22.4) million, and \$(23.8) million, respectively, in the consolidated statements of income (loss) resulting from changes in estimates.
+For the years ended December 30, 2016, December 29, 2017 and December 31, 2018, the Company recognized net operating income decreases related to changes in estimates at completion of \$(22.4) million, \$(23.8) million and \$(2.3) million, respectively, in the consolidated statements of income (loss) resulting from changes in estimates.